bpcreech/PyMiniRacer/CONTRIBUTING.md

 1. Observe the build process on GitHub Actions.
 It should build and push docs and upload wheels to PyPI automatically.

-    !!! warning As of this writing, the `aarch64` Linux builds are slow because they're running on emulation.
-They time out on the first try (and second and third and...) after 6 hours.
-If you "restart failed jobs", they will quickly catch up to where where they left off due to [`sccache`](https://github.com/mozilla/sccache).
-The jobs should _eventually_ complete within the time limit.
-You can observe their slow progress using the Ninja build status (e.g., `[1645/2312] CXX obj/v8_foo_bar.o`).

 ### Hotfix releases

 To hotfix a prior release: